 - a.
 Program Brochures Informative brochures on Papillion Creek Watershed Flood Control Efforts, Conservation Education, Conservation Cost-Sharing Programs, Chalco Hills, NRD Overview, Papio Trails, the Chalco Hills Nature Trail Guide, and the Chalco Hills Arboretum Guide have been published.
 These brochures will be updated and distributed as necessary. - b.
 Education Programs The District is currently working with local teachers, environmental education specialists, and school administrators to provide outdoor education curricula and field trips at the Chalco Hills Recreation Area and in-classroom programming at schools in the District.
 Approximately 75,000 children visit Chalco Hills, or take advantage of other NRD-sponsored education programs each year.
+The

-The District operates summer day camps for children aged 4-14 years old.
+District operates summer day camps for children aged 4-14 years old.
 These camps are planned and run by the NRD education staff.
 The District is also a major supporter of Earth Day and "World O!
 Water" celebrations.
-The District serves on the planning committee of numerous youth education programs, including Water Works for students in Douglas and Sarpy Counties, Conservation Field Days at Summit Lake, and the Nebraska Envirothon, an environmental competition for high school students. - c.
+The District serves on the planning committee of numerous youth education programs, including Water Works for students in Douglas and Sarpy Counties, Conservation Field Days at Summit Lake, and the Nebraska Envirothon, an environmental competition for high school students.

+- c.
 Teacher/School Grants Scholarships for \$200 are awarded annually to area teachers who wish to continue their education in conservation related subjects.
 The District also provides grants to develop outdoor classrooms at schools in the District. - d.
 Speakers Bureau In response to requests from various civic groups, approximately 20 presentations are made annually concerning resource management. - e.
-Media Relations Information is provided to the public, through the local media, by the District's media relations program.
-During the past year, articles appeared in the Omaha World-Herald and in local weekly papers.
-Also, contacts to radio and television stations resulted in coverage through those media. - f.
+Media Relations Information is provided to the public by the local media through the District's media relations program.
+Coverage is secured in local and area newspapers, radio stations, and television stations, and their accompanying digital platforms (websites, social media, etc.). - f.
 Web Site Information about programs and projects is also provided through the District website www.PapioNRD.org.
-The website received additional updates in 2019.
-The District continues to use Facebook, Twitter, YouTube, and Instagram account. - g.
+The website received additional updates in 2019. - g.
+Social Media The Papio NRD has an active social media presence on Facebook, Twitter, Instagram, and YouTube in which District information is distributed. - h.
 Interpretive signage highlighting the District's mission is used at recreation sites managed by the District including Chalco Hills, Prairie View, Elkhorn Landing, Graske Crossing, West Maple Site, and Platte River Landing.
 Signs detailing the NRD's funding of individual wildlife habitat sites have been developed and will be posted at appropriate locations.

-Activities Planned for Fiscal Year 2020 and Beyond: The District's Information and Education Program will continue to focus on established programs as well as developing new efforts.
+Activities Planned for Fiscal Year 2021 and Beyond: The District's Information and Education Program will continue to focus on established programs as well as developing new efforts.
 Information programs will continue to bring information to the public about District activities through media contacts and on-line information.
 Education programs will focus on teacher training on environmental conservation, continuing the day-camps offered at Chalco Hills.

-57. General Administration
+54. General Administration